manvirheer/manvirheer-portfolio/README.md

 - Host Grotesk

-## Project Status (~Journall)
+## Project Status (~Journal)

 This is my personal portfolio website which is long overdue.
 I would like to have a central place to showcase all my projects which are not properly cataloged.
 And, hopefully one day I can start doing written blogs on my journey.

 ### Creating a base - March 18

 - ✅ Project initialized with Next.js
 - ✅ Domain Purchase
 - ✅ GitHub repository setup